dmarmor/epichrome/README.md

 Version 2.2.0 changes Epichrome's underlying architecture significantly in order to allow it to work with Chrome 69, which has added much stricter security.

-You shouldn't actually see much change in how your apps work, but there are a couple important points to be aware of if you're running Chrome 69:
+You shouldn't see much change in how your apps work, but there are a couple **important points** to be aware of:

+- Epichrome apps are now explicitly *single-user* apps.
+Because of the way the Chrome engine is dynamically linked at runtime, Epichrome apps cannot be run by multiple users at once.
+They also cannot be run by users who don't have write permission to the app itself.
+For this reason, Epichrome no longer allows authentication during app creation.
+(This means, for instance, that if you don't have an admin account, you cannot create an Epichrome app in the /Applications folder.)
+The architecture may evolve in future releases, but Epichrome apps will almost certainly remain single-user from now on.

-* Your Epichrome apps must be installed on the *same* physical volume as Chrome, or the apps will at best take a very long time to start up, and at worst may not work at all.
+- If you're running Chrome 69 or later, your Epichrome apps must be installed on the *same* physical volume as Chrome, or the apps will at best take a very long time to start up, and at worst may not work at all.

-* You should not try to copy or archive an Epichrome app while it is running.
-If you do, you'll end up copying several hundred megabytes of data for no reason.
-When your apps are not running, they are under 3MB.
+- You should not try to copy or archive an Epichrome app while it is running.
+If you do, you may end up copying several hundred megabytes of data for no reason.
+When your apps are not running, they are under 3MB, but during runtime they may appear to be over 100MB.
 (Rest assured, a running Epichrome app is not actually taking up that much space on your hard drive--unless you try to copy it.)

 This version also adds a "welcome" page that displays the first time you run a new app (or if you delete your profile), with instructions on how to enable Epichrome Helper, which Chrome disables by default.